0xSero/partisia-docs/docs/smart-contracts/tools-to-help-you-with-work-smart-contracts.md

-# Overview of tools to help you with smart contracts
+# Overview of tools to help you work with smart contracts

 This article introduces tools that you can use to interact with the blockchain.
 The tools can be used to test smart contracts, use the command line interface to interact with the blockchain or